Understanding Information Disclosure from Secure Computation Output: A Study of Average Salary Computation: Two Executions

-If a target is aware of the percentage of overlapping spectators, they can determine their best course of action by calculating the percentage of information lost after the second execution (with and without their participation), relative to the loss after the first execution.
+\ignore{If a target is aware of the percentage of overlapping spectators, they can determine their best course of action by calculating the information loss after the second execution (with and without their participation), relative to the loss after the first execution.
 Specifically,

 and